olaroos/deepnetnotes/logbook.md

 (ii) If I train with batches the hidden states are going to shrink in batch-size(!) at some point in the process of training the Attention module.
 Actually, this doesn't have to be a problem now that I think about it.

 problem (i) could I think could maybe be handled by a break statement.

+14:00 ->

+So I started training and I just found out the CUDA device-side triggered error which is due to the shape of the h_tilde I believe being the wrong shape.
+I will look at the shape issue next session.